maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 Goal: November 2018 for release in time for STACK conference.

+* Remove the maxima mathml code (which wasn't connected or used).

 * 1st version of API.
 * Better install code (see #332).
 * Better CSS, including "tool tips".
 May need to refactor javascript.
 (See issue #380)